cis3296s24/prj--04-interactive-news-globe/README.md

 - Use InteliJ 11
 - Specify additional library to download if needed
 - What file and target to compile and run.
 - What is expected to happen when the app start.

+## Special Thanks to:
+Aidan
+Jared
+Seth
+Declan

+## API/Softwares used
+- React.JS
+- CesiumJS
+- Resium
+- NewsAPI